grape-oauth2/grape_oauth2/README.md

 ### Other ORMs

-If you want to use Grape OAuth2 endpoints, but your project doesn't use `ActiveRecord` or `Sequel`, then you must create at least 3 models (classes) to cover OAuth2 roles.
-Otherwise you can skip this step and do everything just as you want to.
+If you want to use Grape OAuth2 gem, but your project doesn't use `ActiveRecord`, `Sequel` or `Mongoid`, then you can create at least 3 classes (models) to cover OAuth2 roles and define a specific set ot API for them as described below.

-If you decide to use your own classes with the default gem functionality, then you need to define a specific set ot API.

 #### Client